Self Care Plan for Moms & Caregivers

 As a counselor to new mothers and caregivers, Christina M. Schultz, MA, Resident in Counseling of New Directions Counseling Group has seen many women experience, “caregiver burnout” or complete fatigue, exhaustion, depression, resentment, loss of identity, and sense of low self-worth.
-To help women who may be at risk of burnout, Schultz has created a plan for self care for new mothers and those who care for them.
+To help those who may be at risk of burnout, Schultz has created this Self Care Plan for Moms & Caregivers.

 I often hear women who devalue their self-worth and chose to take care of others as their first and foremost priority.
 I work to encourage women who are mothers and caregivers to place self-care as their top priority to prevent burnout, to provide resilience and empowerment, and because it helps women to maintain appropriate boundaries in the spousal, parenting, and/or caregiving relationships and roles.